 You might have been to the Warner Bros.
 Studios.
 You might even have taken a trip to Orlando to visit the Wizarding World of Harry Potter.
-But if there's still a part of you that wishes you could have attended Hogwarts, here's your chance to finally experience the famous school of Witchcraft and Wizardry.
+But if there has always been a tiny part of you that was slightly disappointed that you never received your letter from Hogwarts, here's your chance to finally be able to attend Hogwarts School of Witchcraft and Wizardry!
 Herstmonceux Castle in East Sussex has opened the 'Bothwell School of Witchcraft' for all budding witches and wizards.
 Taking place over three days, the incredible experience in the 15th century castle will see you utterly immersed in the action.
 You will be able to take part in an official house sorting, attending classes and, in the typical style of Harry and his friends, help to solve a magical mystery.
 You will also be able to enjoy an incredible banquet and a Yule Ball-inspired party.

 Attend a wizarding school in a castle, just like Hogwarts students

 Although the experience is clearly inspired by JK Rowling's imagination, the creators have made it clear that the experience is in no way affiliated with the Harry Potter franchise.
 Their website reads: "The Bothwell School of Witchcraft is set in an entirely different universe and time with entirely new characters and new plots!
 The Harry Potter fiction is inspirational, but none of our fiction or content will include that Intellectual Property."
 The experience will be releasing 150 tickets later this month, and prices will begin at £400 which will include two nights' accommodation, meals and temporary school robes and a tie.
 All you will need to bring along is a wand!

 You will have to solve a mystery during your time at the castle